 Growing the fire lily from seed takes patience, as it may take several years for the slow-growing plants to bloom.
 Plant fresh seed collected from the fruiting capsule after bloom.
 Press seeds lightly into moist, sandy potting soil, and keep warm.
 Germination takes about three weeks.

-Mealy bugs sometimes infest fire lilies.
+Mealybugs sometimes infest fire lilies.
 The fuzzy white pests will hide in the crown of the plant and suck out its juices.
-Dislodge them with a spray of water, or use insect soap.
+Dislodge them with a spray of water or use insecticidal soap.

 What is the difference between fire lilies and amaryllis?

 Fire lilies are in the same plant family as the popular winter holiday gift plant amaryllis (Hippeastrum).
 Both have the same strappy foliage, and both are from South Africa.
 The amaryllis has larger flowers and blooms earlier in the year.
 The amaryllis has several hundred cultivars, so you can find a greater diversity in size, shape, and color within the amaryllis group than you can in the fire lilies.

 These hardy plants can survive for 10 years or so with proper care.
 Keep in mind that they might not bloom during the first season or two.

 How can I keep animals away from my fire lily?

 When growing the fire lily as a houseplant, keep it out of reach of curious dogs.
 When it's growing outside, consider covering the bed with wire mesh just underneath the soil, with appropriate-sized holes cut for the plant to grow through to prevent animals from digging up or munching on the bulbs.